MH4GF/json-schema-to-valibot/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-Successfully completed depth option implementation and fixed all test failures.
-All tests are now passing with the new functionality.
+Successfully implemented depth option in both CLI and website interfaces.
+All tests are passing and the website implementation matches the CLI behavior.
 Implementation status of JSON Schema features continues to be tracked in json-schema-support.md.

 ## Implementation Plan